dfinity/motoko/design/IDL.md

 ## Text Format

-To enable convenient debugging, we also specify a text format for IDL values.
+To enable convenient debugging, we also specify a text format for Candid values.
 The types of these values are assumed to be known from context, so the syntax does not attempt to be self-describing.

 ```